 Today the calderas are mostly used as a giant pressure cooker by some of the local restaurants who bury pots of traditional stew in the ground to cook for several hours.
 The dish, called cozido das Furnas, is available in a number of restaurants in and around Furnas.

-There are even more calderas in the town of Furnas itself, parked between streets and houses, as if it were the most normal thing in the world to have molten jets of volcanic mud burping out steam into the sky all day long.
-The smell is best described as an acquired taste.
+There are even more calderas in the town of Furnas itself, parked between streets and houses.
+From the calderas molten jets of volcanic mud burp out steam into the sky all day long.
+The smell they create is best described as an acquired taste.

 The southern end looks like something from a 19th century European novel with the small Gothic-esque Chapel de Nossa Senhora das Vitórias sat dramatically overlooking the Lagoa das Furnas.

 Inspired by the architecture of much grander cathedrals seen elsewhere in Europe at the time, the chapel is hugely at odds with the typical black and white churches that are found all over Sao Miguel.